jchartrand/cwrc-git-dialogs/README.md

 Browser-run is another way to work with the dialogs while developing, by running browser-run on a simple js file that loads the dialogs.
 See [Testing](#testing) for more information about browser-run.

+When you've got some changes to commit, please use `npm run cm` rather than `git commit`.  `npm run cm` will invoke [Commitizen](https://github.com/commitizen) to structure the commit messages using this standard: [conventional-changelog-angular](https://github.com/conventional-changelog-archived-repos/conventional-changelog-angular/blob/master/index.js).

 ### Testing

 There are [TAPE](https://github.com/substack/tape) tests in the test directory that can be browserified and run in a spawned web browser via [browser-run](https://github.com/juliangruber/browser-run).
 The following npm script, defined in package.json, will run browser-run with the Electron headless web browser that is packaged with browser-run: